ALEIAGTH/react-native-guest-survey-sdk/README.md

 ```

-In the strings file, Ommit the unneeded keys and personalize the values with your own message.
+In the strings file, Omit the unneeded keys and personalize the values with your own message.

 ```